 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
-You can learn more about that process here.
+All prices are accurate upon date of publish.
+You can learn more about the affiliate process here.

-1. tuck Your Flannel Into A Pair Of Cords
+1. Tuck Your Flannel into a Pair of Cords

 Go for full-on ‘70s vibes with a pair of colorful lenses and groovy flares.
 Then, give your outfit a modern edge by slipping on some pointy-toe flats and toting a mini bag as a finishing touch.

-2. opt For White Denim Over Blue
+2. Opt for White Denim Over Blue

 White, off-white or cream-colored jeans lend a lighter air to the heavier palettes that typically dominate in the winter.
 Tie this flannel outfit together with darker shoes like black ankle boots or navy loafers.

-3. wear Flannel With Leather
+3. Wear Flannel with Leather

 Tuck your cozy top into a sleek leather skirt for a super-chic combo that proves opposites attract.
 Prefer a more casual vibe?
 Try some slip-on sneakers and a long anorak.
 If you’re headed to a dressier affair, stick to classics like pointy-toe pumps and a minimalist clutch, instead.

-6. mix And Match Your Flannel Plaids
+9. Mix and Match Your Flannel Plaids

 For more advanced print mixers, try combining multiple plaids at once.
 To avoid pattern overload, we suggest sticking to solid-hued accessories in neutral tones, like white or brown boots and a simple black handbag.